 Did the ticketing officer document the incident thoroughly?
 Was the court date set quickly after the infraction?
 As the driver, are you responsible for committing the infraction?
 If you answer yes to these questions, then chances are it would be better to avoid court.

-Consider that, to fight the ticket, you will need to take a full day off work to attend court in person.
+Be sure to also consider that, to fight the ticket, you will need to take a full day off work to attend court in person.
 Even if you attend, there is no guarantee of success.
 With this in mind, weigh the sunk cost of your time off work (and potential professional repercussions) against the value of contesting the matter.

-How do You Fight a Speeding Ticket?
+How Do You Fight A Speeding Ticket?

 If you decide to fight the matter, then the first step is to familiarize yourself with the process that lies ahead.
 Understanding the procedure ensures that you will follow the proper steps and are in a position to do everything within your power to fight the ticket.

 This is to give personal testimony about the incident.
 The issuing officer can attend court to provide their account of the matter.
 If the officer is there to ensure that the ticket goes through, it becomes a matter of word of mouth, where more weight will be placed on the testimony of the officer.
 However, officers get busy and the individual who gave you the ticket may be unable to attend.
 If luck’s on your side in this regard, you are off to a good start.

 Watch Out For Plea Deals

-The true financial repercussions of a ticket are not the cost to pay it, rather the increase in your insurance as a result of the fine.
+The true financial repercussion of a ticket is not the cost, but rather the increase in your insurance as a result of the fine.
 A plea deal means that you will incur the fine, though will only be responsible for paying a small portion of it.
 Though plea deals can sound appealing because of the reduced upfront cost, since the fine is still issued under your name, you are likely to see an increase in your insurance premiums.

 Ask For Disclosure